rudi-q/glucose_media_player/SECURITY.md

    - We rely on system codecs and WebKit for video decoding

 2. **Subtitle Files**
-   - SRT files are parsed and automatically converted to WebVTT
-   - VTT files are loaded directly
+   - **Supported formats**: SRT (converted to WebVTT) and VTT (used directly)
-   - ASS, SSA, and SUB formats are currently rejected (not yet supported)
+   - **Unsupported formats**: ASS, SSA, and SUB files are detected and rejected with error messages before processing
-   - Malformed subtitle files could potentially cause issues
+   - **Security risk**: Malformed SRT or VTT files are parsed by the browser's WebVTT engine and could cause rendering issues, crashes, or unexpected behavior if they contain malicious payloads targeting the WebVTT parser

 3. **Thumbnail Generation**
    - Canvas-based thumbnail generation accesses video frames